 I am now forever a Texas girl (Texas forever!), but San Francisco has always had a special place in my heart.
 I grew up right outside the city, so I’d often drive in with my parents just to run the Golden Gate Bridge or Bart in with friends to do some shopping.
 It’s definitely a special kind of place.
-You get all the glory of living in a big city without the claustrophobia; no matter where you are, you’re always just a short walk away from the Bay or a short drive from redwood forests and golden hills.
+You get all the glory of a big city without the claustrophobia; no matter where you are, you’re always just a short walk away from the Bay or a short drive from redwood forests and golden hills.

 Last week, two brave friends of mine agreed to join me on a crazy adventure.
 3 friends.
 8 hours.
 6 stops.
 And lots and lots and lots of walking through the beautiful streets of this crazy place, just to be able to share my favorites with you.

 The city is an absolute mecca for healthy food.
 They’re definitely up on their “local farmers, no preservatives, naturally sourced” game.
 There is no shortage of amazing places to grab some healthy eats, but a few of the best:

 Mariposa is located inside the beautiful Ferry Building Marketplace, which is often called a “food purveyor’s paradise.”
 The building was opened in 1898 as a train station into the city, and you can just feel the history and richness of the place.
 It now serves to honor artisan food by housing tons of local farmers and food businesses, and just walking around the building and scouring all the little shops can be an adventure of itself.